beastkee/kcau-attendance-tracking-platform/TEACHER_ACCESS_GUIDE.md

 # Teacher Access to Allocated Classes - Setup Guide

+## Platform: KCAU Attendance Tracking Platform

 ## Overview
 Teachers can now fully access their allocated classes assigned by the admin.
-This guide explains how the system works and how to verify it's functioning correctly.
+This guide explains how the system works and how to verify it's functioning correctly within KCAU.

 ## How It Works